krisjanis-a/Game-of-Life/README.md

 First attempt at creating Conway's Game of Life

-You can load initial board from file or randomly generate.
-Displays iteration count
+You can load initial board from file or generate randomly specifying desired size

+/maps folder contains some pre-made maps

+Displays iteration count to compare with known map iteration counts

+---

 ![Screenshot Game of Life](/game-of-life.png)